Join our study groups to gain new skills and connect with others in your community while learning something together in the library.

 Beginner's Guide to Academic Writing

-Learn how to develop your writing skills, vocabulary and grammar.
+Learn how to use English for study at university or college and develop your writing skills, vocabulary and grammar.

 Introduction to Public Speaking

 Learn the principles of public speaking by critically examining your own and others’ speeches through interactive practice.

 Prepare for the National Council Licensing Examination for Registered Nurses (NCLEX-RN) with content developed specifically for nursing students getting ready for the test.

 - Edgewater: 6 p.m.
 Thursday starting September 17

 - Harold Washington Library Center: 2 p.m.
 Saturday starting September 19

 - Manning: 5:30 p.m.
 Wednesday starting September 23

 Learn how to effectively develop employment application materials for today's job market by honing your resume writing skills, developing an effective cover letter, and showcasing your personality, strengths, interests, and abilities to potential employers.